PERM Denial After Audit: Options & Appeals

 Audit Processing Time

-Cases not audited by the DOL but via electronic applications can normally receive a decision within 5-6 months after filing.
-Paper PERM applications will take an extended period of time.
+Cases not audited by the DOL normally receive a decision within 16 to 18 months after filing.

-Cases audited by the DOL take on average 6 months from filing.
+Cases audited by the DOL may be delayed a further 9 to 10 months.
 Giving an exact processing time is difficult due to individual complications and circumstances.
 Permanent labor certification audit responses are reviewed based on the order of entry.
 More specific audited processing dates can be found on the Department of Labor website.

 There are a variety of possible explanations for a PERM audit.
 Some of the most common audit triggers include: